Best Bamboo Pillows: Reviews and Buyer’s Guide

 Traditional pillows can range from being incredibly expensive to very cheap, although a pillow’s price is wholly determined by the filling quality and the structure of the outer cover.

 A traditional pillow is best for back and stomach sleepers because these pillow types tend to lose height once pressure has been placed.
 Since back and stomach sleepers are sleeping flat on the mattress, they don’t need as much loft as a side sleeper.

 Like most memory foam pillows, latex pillows are solid and firm; however, latex pillows are made of a white sap from Talalay trees and are extremely supportive.
 They are much more dense and heavier than memory foam.
 Unlike memory foam, latex doesn’t have as much give, but still close-conforming.
 This pillow is best for side sleepers due to loft and support.

 Why Get a Bamboo Pillow

 Bamboo material comes with numerous benefits, all of which contribute to a good night’s sleep.

 Bamboo doesn’t need pesticides or plant food to grow quickly.
 Because of this, bamboo saplings can be grown and collected organically.

 Bamboo fabric is made from bamboo wood pulp and fiber treated through a chemical process.

 The softened bamboo fibers are spun into a material known as viscose rayon, which is then spun again into a yarn.
-The yarn is woven into a fabric used to create covers, sheets, and more.
+The yarn is woven into a fabric used to create bamboo covers, bamboo sheets, and more.

 Great for All Sleeping Positions